opennetworkinglab/aether-docs/onramp/directory.rst

  | Deploy Kubernetes: https://github.com/opennetworkinglab/aether-k8s

 It is the first repo that defines a way to integrate all of the Aether artifacts into an operational system.
-That repo, in turn, includes the other repos as submodules.
-Note that each of the submodules is self-contained if you are interested in deploying just that subsystem, but this guide approaches the deployment challenge from an integrated, end-to-end perspective.
+That repo, in turn, now includes the deployment content for the other OnRamp repos directly under ``deps/*``.
+Each such component directory is self-contained if you are interested in deploying just that subsystem, but this guide approaches the deployment challenge from an integrated, end-to-end perspective.

-There are two other Aether-related repos of note; they are **not** managed as submodules of ``aether-onramp``:
+There are two other Aether-related repos of note; they are **not** included in ``aether-onramp``:

  | Aether Documentation: https://github.com/opennetworkinglab/aether-docs

 .. admonition:: Troubleshooting Hint

-  The ``master`` branch of the OnRamp repo corresponds to the latest *minimally-validated* configuration of Aether, which is known to work for a subset of the available blueprints (always including *Quick Start*), but may not run consistently for *all* blueprints.
+  The ``main`` branch of the OnRamp repo corresponds to the latest *minimally-validated* configuration of Aether, which is known to work for a subset of the available blueprints (always including *Quick Start*), but may not run consistently for *all* blueprints.
   Once all integration tests consistently succeed for a period of time (~2 weeks) a tagged version of OnRamp is created.
-If you are having trouble with ``master`` working for a particular blueprint, you should try the latest tagged version: https://github.com/opennetworkinglab/aether-onramp/tags.
+If you are having trouble with ``main`` working for a particular blueprint, you should try the latest tagged version: https://github.com/opennetworkinglab/aether-onramp/tags.